When You Feel Like Your Best Is Not Enough

 Your circumstances do not define you

 One of the hardest things to remember when you are in the middle of a trial is that the trial does not define you.
-You are facing a temporary situation, and it does not change the person you are.
+You are facing a temporary situation, and it does not change who you are.

 You are strong enough